 What Are the Contribution Deadlines for a SIMPLE IRA?

 For new SIMPLE IRA accounts to be effective for that tax year, you must establish the account by Oct.
-1. Employers are required to deposit employees’ elective-deferral contributions within 30 days of the end of the month that they were withheld.
+1. Employers must deposit employees’ elective contributions within 30 days of the end of the month that they withhold them.
 They must make matching or non-elective contributions by the tax return filing deadline (including extensions) to receive their deduction.

 A SIMPLE IRA is a retirement savings account option worth considering if you’re the owner or employee of a small business.
 The IRS requires employers to make a contribution on their employee’s behalf, and employees may elect to make contributions.